superrat11231/Horace-men/README.md

 ## How to contact me:
 Email: shrashep@outlook.com

-## current version: 1.3.4
+## current version: 1.3.5
 **Added:**
-This version has less bugs, all game pages are desgised as horse facts at Britannica, and better games are at the top.
-**Current Issues:**
-Doom is still broken, Half Life: Uplink is the only version that works, mediocre design, and too many things that I've coded, but can't be found on the website without digging for it.
+This version has easter eggs hidden in the code, Happy Wheels and Hole.io added, and a little bit of debugging.